 Yet I was still surprised, four years ago, upon moving back to the Bay Area, at the popularity of what’s widely called Chinese Immersion.
 I heard about it so much at the playground I decided to do my own research and here’s what I know.

 Mandarin is the primary language of 900 million people and the second language of an additional 180 million, for a total of more than 1 billion speakers around the world.
 That means 1 out of every 7 people on earth speaks the language.
-It is the national language of China, Taiwan and Singapore.
+It is the national language of China, Taiwan, and an official language of Singapore.
 No less authority than the Pentagon considers it an important “world language,” funding Chinese language programs at schools around the US with the goal of increasing the number of Americans who can speak Chinese.
 And of course China is a booming country with cultural, financial and social roots and branches around the world.

 Learning Chinese goes a long way to helping children become world citizens.
 Spanish, French and German are of course the languages spoken by proud folks from historic cultures, but we Americans have a long history with our European forefathers.
 Asia — especially China — remains much more outside our daily experience and customs.
 Learning completely new linguistic structures, characters and customs can really help young students gain an appreciation for the diversity of the world.